Ensembl/homebrew-ensembl/README.md

 Core formula for creating and installing Ensembl dependencies.

+## Homebrew/Linuxbrew compatability
+These formula have been developed primarily for Linuxbrew.
+They may work for OSX, they may not.
+If you are unsure then look at [Homebrew Science](https://github.com/Homebrew/homebrew-science) for more generic solutions.

 ## How Do I Install these Formula
-brew install andrewyatz/ensembl/<formula>
+`brew install andrewyatz/ensembl/<formula>`

-Or brew tap andrewyatz/ensembl and then brew install <formula>.
+Or brew tap `andrewyatz/ensembl` and then `brew install <formula>`.

 ## Troubleshooting
 **IMPORTANT** First read the [Troubleshooting Checklist](https://github.com/Homebrew/brew/blob/master/share/doc/homebrew/Troubleshooting.md#troubleshooting).).